shukla-ashutosh4/ai-agent-challenge/README.md

 # AI Agent for Automatic Bank Statement Parser Generation

 This project features a Python-based AI agent that automates the creation of parsers for bank statements.
-The agent uses Groq's **LLaMA 3.1 8B Instant** model to analyze sample PDF statements and generate custom Python code to extract transaction data into a structured format.
+The agent uses Gemini's model to analyze sample PDF statements and generate custom Python code to extract transaction data into a structured format.

 ---